sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 #### Figures

 - [ ] Figure components are legible in print and on screen
-- [ ] All axis are named
+- [ ] All axes are named
-- [ ] The use of symbols and line types is preferred over colour
+- [ ] The use of symbols and line types is preferred over color
 - [ ] The caption explains the purpose and content of the figure
 - [ ] All figures have the same axis orientation
 - [ ] Figures with the same (x/y) axis are combined in a single panel